infinum/flutter-plugins-locker/README.md

-# flutter_locker
+# **flutter_locker🔒**

-Flutter plugin that secures your secret with biometric authentication.
+Flutter plugin that secures your secrets in keychain using biometric authentication.

 It uses:
  - Locker on iOS (https://github.com/infinum/Locker)